Kvinde der oplever hårtab

 Table of contents

-Causes of hair loss and how to avoid it
+What are causes of hair loss and how do you avoid it?

 Have you tried standing in the bath with your hand full of hair?
 Or do you think your hair seems thinner than usual?
 Then it could be that you are one of the many women who suffer from hair loss.
 Read here why you lose your hair and how to avoid losing your hair!